Overnight care can help you to get a good night’s sleep when you would otherwise be worried about the welfare of your loved one.

 Better overall health

 Not getting enough sleep can have serious health implications at any age, but as we get older there are certain problems that lack of sleep quickly exacerbates.
 Irritability, forgetfulness, clumsiness, aches and pains, headaches, loss of concentration – the list goes on, and on.
-An overnight carer can also help to ensure that your loved one gets a better night’s sleep, which in turn has a positive impact on their general health.

 In many cases, an overnight carer can make the difference between being able to stay at home, and having to move away from a home.
 The majority of older people fear losing their independence, and hiring a carer through the night can mean retaining that independence for longer.